denoland/docs/examples/tutorials/sveltekit.md

 <h1>{page.status}: {page.error?.message}</h1>
 ```

-We simply want to show that something went wrong and with the `page` exposed by SvelteKit we can show the status code thrown and if there was a message attached to the error.
+We simply want to show that something went wrong and with the `page` exposed by SvelteKit, we can show the status code thrown and if there was a message attached to the error.

 Now with that pesky error distraction handled, pun intended, we can get back to showing our individual dinosaur!